 Although going to court to settle a civil dispute is certainly an option, it’s not the only option.
 The majority of civil disputes are resolved before trial and, in some cases before a lawsuit is even filed.
 Known as alternative dispute resolution (ADR), this process can occur outside of the court system through settlement, mediation, or arbitration.
 If the time and expense of going to court exceed your comfort level, ADR may be the answer.
 The most cost-effective way to resolve a dispute is through a settlement, which is handled directly by the affected parties at any time during litigation.
 Mediation typically involves a neutral third party who helps facilitate a settlement.
 Through arbitration, each party agrees to select and use an arbitrator to settle their dispute using binding arbitration, which they then cannot appeal.

 Litigation is both complex and unpredictable.
 Because of the numerous variables involved, it is often difficult for someone who is not familiar with legal process to weigh the potential risks of litigation against the potential rewards.
 Through early case assessment and value proposition tools, however, an attorney can provide expert advice to clients to help them determine the best course of legal action for their particular circumstances.
 An attorney is obligated to evaluate their client’s claims to ensure reasonable evidence or a reasonable likelihood that evidence will be found to support each claim before filing a lawsuit.

 If you are considering civil litigation but uncertain as to whether you have a viable case, a knowledgeable attorney from Robinson & Henry can assess your case and provide you counsel.
-Contact our office at (303-688-0944) to schedule a free consultation.
+Contact our office at (303-688-0944) to schedule a consultation.